exporl/apex/documentation/basicconcepts/index.md

 [^2]: by means of message window

-[^3]:  Apex3 schema can be found in the Apex3 directory structure under `schemas/experiment.xsd`
+[^3]:  APEX 4 schema can be found in the APEX 4 directory structure under `schemas/experiment.xsd`